The Park

 It covers 13.2 hectares and has a rich and complex past, socially and historically, particularly regarding the development of its landscaped grounds.

-Towards the end of the eighteenth century the many farms that lined the Via Nomentana, with their orchards, vineyards and cane fields, were turned into magnificent residences, and it was
+But towards the end of the eighteenth century, the numerous estates that flank the Via Nomentana, lush with orchards, vines and reeds, were transformed into real sumptuous residences.